mtb116/TeamWeek-BeepBoop/README.md

 ## Description

-_This is an interactive webpage designed to demonstrate my skills using jQuery Loops and Arrays._
+_This is an interactive webpage designed to demonstrate my skills using Loops and Arrays with JavaScript and jQuery.
+I use for() and forEach() to separately process multiple values entered at one time.
+I also use JavaScript method .include() to check arrays for specific values.
+Additionally I use personal CSS styling to give the webpage a Space Odyssey theme._

 _Specifications are ordered by highest priority first_